-Windows To Go is a new technology created by Microsoft that appeared with Windows 8.
+Windows To Go is a new technology created by Microsoft that appeared with Windows 8 and which is also available on Windows 8.1 and Windows 10 up to version 1909.

-With a Windows To Go certified USB key, this technology allows you to boot into a workspace very similar to Windows 8 from any PC.
+With a Windows To Go certified USB key, this technology allows you to boot into a workspace very similar to Windows 8 or 10 from any PC.

 Windows To Go allows you to benefit from a personal workspace by plugging your USB key on any PC (at home, at work, ...).